-D. Written Communications from the City and the Public

-- 1. The city clerk shall manage communications to members regarding meeting topics to ensure compliance with the Brown Act. - a.
-Except for records exempt from disclosure under the California Public Records Act (Government Code, § 54957.5, subd. (b)) and otherwise by law, agendas and any other writings distributed to all or a majority of the members of a legislative body for discussion or consideration at a public meeting are disclosable to the public, and shall be made available upon request without delay. - b.
-Materials distributed to the members during the meeting shall be available for viewing by the public during the meeting if the materials were prepared by the city or a member, or at the conclusion of the meeting if prepared by another person.
-(Government Code, § 54957.5, subd. (b).) - 2.
+- 3. Staff reports should include sufficient information for members of the council and the public to understand the action being considered including any board, commission, or committee recommendation, and the appropriate legislative history. - D. Written Communications from the City and the Public - 1.
+The city clerk shall manage communications to members regarding meeting topics to ensure compliance with the Brown Act. - a.
+Except for records exempt from disclosure under the California Public Records Act (Government Code, § 54957.5, subd. (b)) and otherwise by law, agendas and any other writings distributed to all or a majority of the members of a legislative body for discussion or consideration at a public meeting are disclosable to the public and shall be made available upon request without delay. - b.
+Materials distributed to the members during the meeting shall be available for viewing by the public during the meeting if the materials were prepared by the city or a member, or at the conclusion of the meeting if prepared by another person (Government Code, § 54957.5, subd. (b)). - 2.
 Interested parties or their authorized representatives may address the council by written communications regarding agenda items. - a.
-Written communications received by the city clerk prior to the posting of the agenda for that council meeting will be included in the agenda packet material.
-Written communications received by the city clerk after that deadline will be delivered to members as soon as possible or at the city council meeting if related to an item on that meeting agenda. - b.
-Members of the public may submit comments via the agenda "e-comment" function on the city's website.
-Comments submitted no later than one hour prior to each council meeting will be forwarded to the members. - c.
-Documents (15 copies recommended) that members of the public submit to the city council at the meeting shall be given directly to the city clerk for distribution and shall not be given directly to the council.
-The documents will be available to the public.

-E. Preparation of the Agenda Packet

-- 1. No later than 120 hours prior to each regularly scheduled meeting, the city clerk shall finalize the agenda packet. - 2.
+Written communications received by the city clerk will be delivered to members as soon as possible or at the city council meeting if related to an item on that meeting agenda. - b.
+Members of the public may submit comments via the agenda "e-comment" function on the city's website. - c.
+Documents (20 copies recommended) that members of the public submit to the legislative body at the meeting shall be given directly to the city clerk for distribution and shall not be given directly to the members.
+The documents will be made available to the public. - E. Preparation of the Agenda Packet - 1.
+No later than 120 hours prior to each regularly scheduled meeting, the city clerk shall finalize the agenda packet. - 2.
 Agenda Packet Contents. - a.
 The agenda packet will include the agenda, the staff reports, draft resolutions and ordinances, contracts, and other attachments.
 Items noted as "To Be Delivered" on the agenda will be delivered and published to the city's website upon receipt by the city clerk.
-No item is required to be considered by the council if the applicable written material is not delivered to the council before the meeting and made available to the public at the same time. - b.
-Corrections or supplements to a staff report or other written materials already included in the agenda packet may be delivered separately. - c.
-All agreements on the agenda must be available for review by the council and the public prior to the meeting, or at the meeting location during the meeting, unless determined otherwise by the city attorney. - d.
-Unless waived by a two-thirds vote of council, all labor agreements and all agreements greater than \$1,000,000 must be posted on the city's website and be made available to the public at least ten days prior to council action.
+No item is required to be considered by the legislative body if the applicable written material is not delivered to the members before the meeting and made available to the public at the same time.